rihardsgravis/beatmaker/README.md

 # Customizations

-Customize all 8 instrument sound loops by replacing them with your own.
+Customize all 8 instrument sound loops (and their colors) by replacing them with your own.
+Adjust also intro screen content - logo and intro text.

 ## Support and suggestions